-First of all this dive site is located on the Eastern side of Island No. 7, East of Eden is another one of the most noteworthy and famous in the Similans.
-East of Eden was once described as an underwater “Garden of Eden” hence where the name came from many years ago.
-One of the highlights being, Ruan Gluay-Mai rock.
-This is a large Coral Bommy similar to that also found on Anita’s Reef.
+East of Eden is located on the Eastern side of Island No. 7, and is another one of the most noteworthy and famous in the Similans.
+In fact, East of Eden was once described as an underwater “Garden of Eden” which is where the name came from many years ago.
+In addition, you will find one of the highlights is Ruan Gluay-Mai rock.
+This is a large Coral Bommy similar to those also found on Anita’s Reef.

 East of Eden is also famous for the huge Giant Moray Eel that lived under the table coral at 14m in the middle of the dive site.
 “Someone”, who will remain nameless, had been feeding a particular Giant Moray daily with sausages and also petting and stroking it.
 However, in April 2005, while doing the same thing again, showing off to customers, it seems like the Moray probably mistook the divers thumb to be a sausage.
-So, while he was hand feeding, it seems like the Moray lunged and bit the thumb clean off.
-And if you wondered, yes you can also scream underwater.
+So, while he was hand feeding it, the Moray lunged and bit the thumb clean off.
+And if you wondered, yes you can scream underwater.

-Because, of this and many other reasons, the author recommends you should therefore never feed marine life: most of all not a Giant Moray!
+Because, of this and many other reasons, we recommend you should NEVER feed marine life: especially not a Giant Moray Eel!